lightpack/docs/console.md

 ## Available Commands

-console CLI provides a comprehensive set of commands for code generation, database management, job processing, application utilities, and more.
+The console CLI provides a comprehensive set of commands for code generation, database management, job processing, application utilities, and more.
 Each command is described below with usage examples and options.

 ### Code Generators

 #### create:config

-Create a new `config` file in your project's **config** by copying from the example template.
+Create a new `config` file in your project's **config** directory by copying from the example template.

 ```cli
 php console create:config hello
 ```

-You can force replace existing config file having same name using `--force` flag.
+You can force replace an existing config file with the same name using the `--force` flag.

 ```cli
 php console create:config hello --force